Skip to content

 The representative portfolio is an account in the composite we believe most closely reflects current portfolio management style for the strategy.
 Performance is not a consideration in the selection of the representative portfolio.
 The characteristics of the representative portfolio shown may differ from those of other accounts in the strategy.
 The GIPS® Composite Report is available upon request.

-A Target Market Determination for each T. Rowe Price Australian Unit Trust (or class of units in a Trust) is available here (www.eqt.com.au/insto).
-It describes who the financial product is likely to be appropriate for (i.e. the target market), and any conditions around how the product can be distributed to investors.
-It also describes the events or circumstances where Equity Trustees Limited, the responsible entity of the T. Rowe Price Australian Unit Trusts may need to review the Target Market Determination for the financial product.
+The Fund’s Target Market Determination is available here.
+It describes who this financial product is likely to be appropriate for (i.e. the target market), and any conditions around how the product can be distributed to investors.
+It also describes the events or circumstances where the Target Market Determination for this financial product may need to be reviewed.